gawrbot/mapping-mushrooms-next-pwa/README.md

 The data is stored in a postgres database and the project includes migrations to work from other machines.

-## Planned Features

-- More accurate location finding
-- Authentication via a valid email address or third party authorisation via Google
-- Refining the marker setting
-- Update option for article and notes in the images
-- Comment section for each uploaded image
-- 'See in Map' button in the image page, leading to the spot in the map and centering there
-- All images shown below their associated article

 ### Technologies and Services

 - Typescript, SQL (with Postgres), JSX, CSS